Luke Kennard Player Props: Grizzlies vs. Lakers

-Luke Kennard and the Memphis Grizzlies match up versus the Los Angeles Lakers at 7:30 PM ET on Tuesday.
+Luke Kennard and his Memphis Grizzlies teammates match up versus the Los Angeles Lakers on Tuesday at 10:00 PM ET.

 Luke Kennard Prop Bets vs. the Lakers